Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 command of the pointers to show deviation relative to the programmed attack profile.
 The vertical pointer offsets in the direction requiring yaw input to maintain target alignment.
 On approach to the loft point, the horizontal needle shows deviation from a 1.0 G flight path.
-When the pullup timer completes signaling the 4.0 G pullup, deviation of the horizontal needle is relative to the desired constant 4.0 G pull, with the initial drift representing achieving 4.0 G of load in two seconds.
+When the pull-up timer completes signaling the 4.0 G pull-up, deviation of the horizontal needle is relative to the desired constant 4.0 G pull, with the initial drift representing achieving 4.0 G of load in two seconds.
 Maintaining the horizontal needle centered means the pilot has increased and held G at the proper rate for maximum accuracy.